Lawyer Portal Careers Contact Us

 Protecting Client Confidentiality and Data Security While Working Remotely

-As staff and lawyers perform their jobs outside the office, with limited access to IT support, criminals have increased opportunities to disrupt a firm or organization’s operations.
+As staff and lawyers increasingly move their jobs outside the office, with limited access to IT support, criminals have increased opportunities to disrupt a firm or organization’s operations.

 In response to these risks, the Law Society is helping lawyers to: